pajserman/IoT-plants/README.md

 Thinking back on the project it went very well.
 I hade some trouble making the sunshine sensor work at first and also hade problems with the Picos code crashing.
 But with some patience and debugging I got everything working.

 There is still room for improvements.
-The sunshine sensor draws more current than it needs to and there is probably a much better way of implementing it.
+The sunshine sensor draws more power than it needs to and there is probably a much better way of implementing it.
 In the future I would want to make 3D printed case for the sensor and solder it to something lika a printed circuit board.

 ![figure6](https://github.com/pajserman/IoT-plants/blob/master/images/figure6.jpg)
 *Figure 6: The sensor hard at work*